The Flame Barrier

 The Flame Barrier is a 1958 American jungle adventure/science fiction film produced by Arthur Gardner and Jules V. Levy, directed by Paul Landres, and written by Pat Fielder and George Worthing Yates.
 The film stars Arthur Franz, Kathleen Crowley and Robert Brown.
-It was released in the U.S. on April 2, 1958 by United Artists as a double feature with The Return of Dracula (1958).
+It was released in the U.S. on April 2, 1958 by United Artists as the bottom half of a double feature with The Return of Dracula (1958).

 Plot

 American satellite X-117, carrying a chimpanzee, has unexpectedly fallen back to Earth after entering a non-existent/fictional part of the stratosphere known as "the flame barrier", which encircles Earth at an altitude of 200 miles.
 Howard Dahlman (Dan Gachman), a rich businessman and ardent amateur space program enthusiast, went into the Mexican jungle to recover the satellite, but never returned.
 His wife, Carol (Kathleen Crowley), sets out to find him.

 Arriving in Campeche, Mexico, Carol meets two jungle guides, the ill-tempered Dave Hollister (Arthur Franz) and his drunken but good-hearted brother, Matt (Robert Brown).
 When she asks their help, Dave refuses, citing the coming rainy season.
 But he changes his mind after Carol gives in to his extravagant demand for $7,000 each for him and Matt if Howard is alive or 10 percent of his estate if he is dead.
 Dave asks Carol which is more important to her, Howard or the money from his estate.
 She hesitates before saying unconvincingly that she wants to find her husband alive.

 Carol, Dave, Matt and their native porters head into the jungle with a copy of Howard's map.
 It shows the route he took to the X-117 crash site, 200 miles from Campeche.

 In the jungle, they find a burned skeleton.
 Dave examines it and tells Carol that it is not Howard.
 Dave asks if she loves Howard.
 Carol says that she does not know and that perhaps this is what she is trying to learn on the expedition.
 In return, Dave says that he too had had an unhappy marriage.

 At their camp, Dave, Matt and the porters bring in a badly burned tribesman.
 Dave attempts to treat him, but the man dies.
 The porters say that the God of Fire is responsible.
 To everyone's shock, the man's body suddenly bursts into flames, leaving a skeleton similar to the one they had found earlier.